tualo/tualo-ide/README.md

 Description
 ===========

-tualo-ide is an development environment for browsers.
+tualo-ide is an development environment running in browsers.

 Requirements